deobald/deobald.ca/src/content/essays/2025-12-31-gnome-foundation-executive-strategy-draft.md

 Hackers can absolutely make great directors.

+One of the biggest changes I would like to see is a representative from Canonical on the GNOME Foundation board.
+Canonical has Advisory Board representatives but very few Canonical employees even seem to be Foundation members.
+Step one: get your Ubuntu friends a Foundation membership!
+Step two: get at least one Ubuntu Desktop person on the board.
+You folks are in this together.

 ## Policy Governance

 I spoke about [Policy Governance](https://en.wikipedia.org/wiki/Policy_Governance) in [my GUADEC 2025 keynote](https://youtu.be/26ys1p6VVs0?t=1286).
 I worked almost exclusively with Allan Day for my 3 or 4 months at the Foundation.
 I really enjoyed working with Allan and I believe that, generally, we agreed on how the Foundation should operate.